 NIH support of stakeholder engagement will help to ensure that gene drive field release research, if pursued, is conducted ethically, and it is appropriately informed by relevant stakeholder and community interests and values.
 It is critical that any field release proposal considers the needs of the local population, the effects it will have on the environment, and the opinions of broader interest groups.
+Proposals should also consider including a discussion of the responsibilities of investigators and funders, such as NIH, as well as the limits to responsibilities in the event of potential harms.
 Successful engagement will both increase the likelihood of success of field release research, should it be pursued, and strengthen public trust in science and gene drive research.